cmmora/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Carlos Mario Mora

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on May 28, thrusday, 2020.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+The first try was for solve a basic javascript challenge.
+Was solve a fibonacci serie, but forget read completly the instructions and was not accepted.

 ### R1D2
+Today i will retry to solve the fibonacci challenge.
+But today start to practice python.
+I need solve some process related with files procesing and servers connection, and python will be my selected tool.

+Today i start a proyect to download some text files from a ftp server and process it, manipulating the content.